Terminating Withholding of Removal

 Key takeaway: Unless you consent to revocation or waive your rights, the government cannot revoke your withholding of removal without giving you notice and an opportunity to be heard before an immigration judge.

-Where Revocation Proceedings Happen
+Where Termination Proceedings Happen

-Revocation proceedings are typically held at the immigration court where your original case was decided.
+Termination proceedings are typically held at the immigration court where your original case was decided.
 The case number and court location are tied to your initial grant of withholding.
 If you have moved, your case may be transferred to a new court based on your updated address (Form EOIR-33 must be filed to update the court).

 It is critical to stay updated on your address with the immigration court to ensure you receive all notices about any motions or hearings regarding your status.